Designing Stormwater Management Systems

 Send us your drainage layout drawings and we’ll do the rest…

-We’re often making changes to the tank design to make it as cost-effective as possible.
+We often make changes to the tank design to make it as cost-effective as possible.
 We’re adding value by making sure our proposal not only meets the needs of the job but also adds some sort of benefit.
-Whether it is a slight change in the tank depth to reduce the footprint for reduced dig, or adding inspection channels and access shafts to enable future inspection and maintenance of the tank, we’re always looking for ways to offer additional value to our customer, and our customer’s customer.
+Whether it is a slight change in the tank depth to reduce the footprint for reduced dig, or adding inspection channels and access shafts to enable future inspection and maintenance of the tank, we’re always looking for ways to offer additional value to our customers, and our customer’s customers.

 Value-engineering is all about looking at the bigger picture.
 By not just offering a like-for-like product we look at the overall scheme, the overall drainage layout, and we work out a way to offer some additional value.

 For every tank we install we produce a site-specific CAD drawing to show all levels, pipe connections, storage volume and section details, which is submitted for approval by our customer before we begin installation.
 Below you will find links to download our standard detail drawings for our various stormwater management systems.